vimpostor/vim-lumen/README.md

 au User LumenDark echom 'Entered dark mode'
 ```

+Note that for the common usecase of switching the colorscheme, there are the `g:lumen_light_colorscheme` and `g:lumen_dark_colorscheme` variables.

 ## What are some good light colorschemes?

 There are not many colorschemes that work well both in light and dark mode.